ringcentral/ringcentral-chatbot-python/README.md

 $ source ./venv/bin/activate
 ```

 Next, we need to install and run [ngrok](https://ngrok.com/), a tool for routing web requests to a localhost.
-This is what will allow your local bot in development to receive webhooks from RingCentral.
+This is what will allow your local bot in development to receive webhooks from RingCentral. ngrok is a node app and is installed and start as follows:

 ```bash
 $ npm install